farm-ng/amiga-dev-kit/website/docs/apps/filter_app/README.md

 1. **Unit of Measurement**: All measurements must be taken in meters (m).

-2. **Reference Point**: Begin all measurements from the central axis of the robot.
+2. **Reference Point**: Begin all measurements from the central axis of the robot (center of the robot (in length & width) at ground level).

 3. **Axis Coordination**: